Updated: June 19, 2020

 Collagen is the most common protein present in the body.
 Collagen is a joint protector, and by adding it to our supplement regime, we are offering greater joint protection.
 Weight lifting can be tough on the joints, and any extra help we can give them is beneficial.

 The only other supplements I use are Exogenous Ketones, and Protein Powder.
-The Exogenous Ketones, as pictured come in a powder form, and I add it to my coffee in the morning.
-It doesn’t hurt that it is mocha flavour.
+The Exogenous Ketones, as pictured, come in a powder form, and I add it to my coffee in the morning.
+It doesn’t hurt that it is mocha flavor.
 It tastes delicious, and the purpose is to ensure that our bodies stay in ketosis, if we are not consuming enough fats for our energy needs.
 The exogenous Ketones will keep us in ketosis.

 I use Protein Powder after each workout to provide my body with the extra protein it needs to begin to rebuild the muscle that was just broken down during the workout.
 Once again, there are many types of protein powder, and I have tried quite a variety.
 Some taste better than others.
 For a list of the Top 10, according to Bodybuilder.com, click here.